nils-mathieu/piscine-rust/module-02.md

 `percentage`% live cells in it.
 * `from_args` must parse the command-line arguments passed to the application and use them to create a `Board` instance.
 Errors are communicated through the `ParseError` enumeration.
 * `step` must simulate an entier step of the simulation.
+We will assume that the board repeats itself infinitely in both directions.
+The cell at coordinate `width + 1` is the cell at coordinate `1`.
+Similarly, the cell at coordinate `-1` is the cell at coordinate `width - 1`.
 * `print` must print the board to the terminal.
 When `clear` is `true`, the function must also clear a previously displayed board.